claramrk/final-project/README.md

 ## Additional Information

 Thank you for your interest in MentorMatch!
-For an in-depth exploration, I invite you to check out my repository!
+For an in-depth exploration of the application, take a look at the deployed page.
+For an in depth look into the code, I invite you to check out my repository!